Diablo IV is still very addictive and offers something new for newcomers and veterans of the series.

 However, Diablo IV suffers a bit due to some of the cooler-looking skins’ lack of skin transfer.
 Certain good-looking weapons and armor cannot be salvaged, so you can’t have their skins transmog onto other pieces of gear.
 This seems like a missed opportunity on Blizzard’s part unless they obviously have other ways to make that possible.
 Even if there is an option for this, I have yet to find it.

 As for the other features, a few of which I’ve seen other people complaining about or praising, is the user interface.
-I personally don’t care about the UI that much, even though some players say that Diablo IV looks more like a mobile game, and some quoted that it looks exactly like Diablo III.
+I don’t care about the UI that much, even though some players say that Diablo IV looks more like a mobile game, and some quoted that it looks exactly like Diablo III.
 None of these matters as long as it’s a new Diablo game.
-Also, Graphics wise, the game looks good.
+Also, graphics-wise, the game looks good.
 I liked the more realistic and gritty approach than Diablo III’s cartoonish style.
 That’s my opinion; you don’t have to agree with it.

 Another feature I’m not too sold on is the requirement to be Always Online.
 I appreciate being able to play with my friends and invite them to parties seamlessly, but this always leads to performance and stability problems.